HITO Transition Decision Announced at HITO AGM on June 27

 - All 16 polytechnics have become subsidiaries of Te Pūkenga (originally called New Zealand Institute of Skills and Technology).

-- All 11 Industry Training Organisations (ITOs) are now Transitional ITOs and must transition their responsibilities for standard-setting and supporting work-based qualifications to other organisations by the end of 2022.
+- All 11 Industry Training Organisations (ITOs) became Transitional ITOs and have or are in the process of transitioning their responsibilities for standard-setting and supporting work-based qualifications to other organisations by the end of 2022.

 - The setup of 5 Centres of Vocational Excellence and 16 Regional Skills Leadership Groups is underway.